YvanJAquino/gcp-gcs-proxy/README.md

 Cloud Storage Proxy (gCSP) is a reverse-proxy for Google Cloud Storage, gGCP's fully-managed object storage service.  gCSP's API endpoints map to some of Cloud Storage's JSON API endpoints to provide extra utility such as listing buckets, listing objects, and getting object metadata in addition to it's core functionality: getting object data (media) from GCS.

 # Features
 - Simple: gCSP is easy for administrators to set-up and easy for developers to use.
-Under the hood, gCSP compiles to a single binary with no required operating system binaries.
+Under the hood, gCSP compiles to a single binary with no required operating system dependencies.
 - Stateless:  gCSP happily lives in ephemeral containers.
 - Support for basic, key operations: gCSP provides endpoints that map to GCS' JSON API for listing buckets, listing objects in a bucket, and getting object-level metadata: